 You can configure this Web page to show or hide the icon for downloading Horizon Client or the icon for connecting to a remote desktop through HTML Access.
 You can also configure other links on this page.

-You can make installer links for specific client operating systems.
+You can make installer links for specific client operating systems in either the portal-links-html-access.properties or oslinks.properties file.
 For example, if you browse to the portal page from a Mac OS X system, the link for the native Mac OS X installer appears.
-For Windows clients, you can make separate links for 32-bit and 64-bit installers.
+For Windows or Linux clients, you can make separate links for 32-bit and 64-bit installers.

-- On the View Connection Server host, open the portal-links-html-access.properties file with a text editor.
+- On the Connection Server host, open the portal-links-html-access.properties file with a text editor.

-Customizations for View 5.x and earlier releases resided in the portal-links.properties file, which is located in the same CommonAppDataFolder\VMware\VDM\portal\ directory as the portal-links-html-access.properties file.
+If the portal-links-html-access.properties file does not exist and the oslinks.properties file does, open the <installation-directory>\VMware\VMware View\Server\broker\webapps\portal\WEB-INF\oslinks.properties file to modify the URLs to use for downloading specific installer files.Note: Customizations for Horizon 7 5.x and earlier releases resided in the portal-links.properties file, which is located in the same CommonAppDataFolder\VMware\VDM\portal\ directory as the portal-links-html-access.properties file.

 - Edit the configuration properties to set them appropriately.